nnja/python/website/content/02-introduction-to-python/110-control-statements-looping/10-if-else-elif.md

 ### `if` Statements and Functions

-You can easily declare `if` statements in your functions, you just need to mindful of the level of indentation.
+You can easily declare `if` statements in your functions, you just need to be mindful of the level of indentation.
 Notice how the code belonging to the `if` statement is indented at *two levels*.

 ```python
 >>> def modify_name(name):